Publisher's synopsis

 Jimmy Pike (deceased) was born near Japingka, a waterhole in the Great Sandy Desert, in about 1940, and his early years were spent as a hunter and gatherer.
 He walked out of the desert when he was 14-years-old when his family moved to a Kimberley cattle station and became a stockman.
 He spent a number of years in prison where he took up painting and soon became a well-known artist and earned his living through his art.
 Today, his prints and paintings hang in galleries throughout the world.

-Pat Lowe migrated to Australia from England in 1972 and worked as a clinical psychologist in Western Australian prisons for many years.
-After seven years in Perth, she moved to the Kimberley.
-Her children’s book, Desert Dog won the WA Premier’s Literary Award and was also Children’s Book Council of Australia Notable Book.
+Desert Dog won the WA Premier’s Literary Award and was also a Children’s Book Council of Australia Notable Book.